- Sleeping bag, pillow, sheets and tent if you want to use one.

 The place has State Board provided electrical supply.
 In addition there is a 7.5 KVA generator set which is run by a 13 HP Power Tiller (mini tractor).
 There is a bore-well with a water pump.
 The overhead water storage tanks store 6000 litres of water.
 The bore-well provides good quality drinking water.
 In addition there is a passive filtered drinking water facility.

 There is no TV.
-3G WIFI Internet is available on the farm.
-2G Mobile telephone & data coverage is available from a few service providers namely.
-Vodaphone is by far the best.
-IDEA and BSNL work as well.
+100 MBPS Fiber Internet is available on the farm.
+4G Mobile telephone & data coverage is available from Airtel.

 The farm is a no alcohol, no smoking, no drugs zone.
 It is in the wilderness close to forest land.
 There is no human habitation within 1 km radius of the farm.
 There is no air pollution, water pollution or light pollution.
 There are no outside lights.
 Hence use a torch when going out at night.

 There are very few insects or mosquitoes.
 I have had malaria ten times in my life.
 So I take great pains to reduce the presence of mosquitoes.
 There are scorpions and snakes in the area.
 The scorpions are of the non-lethal variety.
 There have been no deaths from scorpion or snake bites on record.
 I will guide you about few precautionary measures and these will not be a problem.
-I have been living here alone for over 4 years now and I am thoroughly enjoying this unique journey of self-discovery and harmony with nature.
+I have been living in solitude since Jan 2010 now and I am thoroughly enjoying this unique journey of self-discovery and harmony with nature.

 I am a researcher at heart.
 So the place has remnants of many failed experiments.
 Don’t let it bother you.
 They have been opportunities for learning for me and I hope they are the same for you too.
 Neatness is low on my priority list.
 The area has a lot of dust and no matter how often you clean a layer of dust does accumulate by the end of the day.
 But note that what you see is dust not filth/dirt that one experiences in urban areas.
 Many people move around barefoot on my farm.
 In short come with very low expectations.
 Things can only get better from there on.

 I have four dogs.
 They are members of my family.
-Simba (5 years) Khandu (4 years), Twinkle(3 years) and Ariel (1 year) are all rescued dogs – they have been rescued from the streets.
+Shambhu, Bambi, Ginger and Blackie are all rescued dogs – they have been rescued from the streets.
 All my pets have got their annual anti-rabies and 7-in-1 shots and deworming done.
-If anyone has a problem with pets please let me know right away.
+If anyone has a problem with pets please don’t come.

 - Breakfast will consist of pohe (patal(thin) and zad (thick)), Upma